PROPHESSOR/dhewm3/neo/specifications/it4engine_decorate.md

-# [Word In Progress] it4engine DECORATE Specification
+# [Work In Progress] it4engine DECORATE Specification

 This file format was created inspired by ZDoom DECORATE therefore it is called that way.